Upcoming France and Paris Strikes 2024 – Dates, Info, and Best Tips

 Actually, the SNCF website usually does not allow any more bookings during French train strike dates.

-» Consider Other Options, like traveling to /from Paris or France by plane or with your own car if you are traveling from the neighboring countries.
+» Consider Other Options, like traveling to /from Paris or France by plane or by car if you are traveling from the neighboring countries – Click here to find cheap flights to Paris

 » France by Car.
-If you were planning a trip around France by train, you could replace the trains with a rental car.
-Touring France by car is a fantastic option because it is easier to go off the tourist path.
-Check out our best tips for renting a car in France.
+You can always replace the trains with a rental car.
+Touring France by car is a fantastic option because it is easier to go off the tourist path – Click here to rent a car with Discover Cars

-YOU HAVE BOOKED YOUR TRAIN TICKETS TO /FROM PARIS
+YOU HAVE BOOKED YOUR TRAIN TICKETS

-If you have booked your train during French train strike dates, please don’t panic!
-First of all, check on the SNCF website the France train strike schedule, if your train is canceled or not.
-To do this, click on “Train Number,” enter your train number (you can find this information on your train ticket), and then add your travel date.
-The system will tell you immediately the status of your train.
+First of all, check on the SNCF website for the status of your train.
+To do this, choose the network: main lines (TGV, inOui, Ouigo, Intercités, international trains), TER (regional trains), or Ile-de-France (RER and Transilien), then enter your train number (you can find this information on your train ticket), and add your travel date.
+The system will give you the real-time status of your train.

 » If your train is not canceled, don’t worry!
 There may be some disruptions or delays, but you should be ok.